Clarifai/old-docs/portal-guide/data/collectors/collectors.md

 > Collectors are available with Professional and Enterprise plans to help you manage data ingestion at scale.

 An AI model is only as good as the data that it is trained on.
 However, it is not always possible to have enough data, or data with proper rights to train such a good model.
-It is here that Collectors become extraodinarily useful.
+It is here that Collectors become extremely useful.

 Collectors capture input data for your app.
 They enable you to pipe in data from production models automatically, and you can use this data to further refine your models.
 You can create app-level collectors to monitor specific models and specify sampling rules for triggering data ingestion.
 Collectors can only collect data from apps where you are the app owner.